dpc10ster/RJafroc/cran-comments.md

-* FAILURE SUMMARY (from last attempted submission) Previous version (1.0.2) installed on every platform except r-oldrel-windows-ix86+x86_64, on which it generated an ERROR in namespaceExport(ns, exports): undefined exports: %s!=%, %s!==%, very long output involving stri_xxx.
+* FAILURE SUMMARY (from last attempted submission) Previous version installed on every platform except Solaris resulting in archival of the package on CRAN The c-code compilation error on Solaris has been corrected in this version
-The new version passes all windows tests (see lines 5 - 8) including R-oldrelease.

 * All revdep maintainers were notified of the release on RELEASE DATE.